lamhq/tech-notes/pages/devops/aws/5-database/2-dynamodb/1-overview.md

 If you have any scenario that mentions ACID requirements, think of DynamoDB Transactions.

 DynamoDB transactions provide developers atomicity, consistency, isolation, and durability (ACID) across one or more tables within a single AWS account and region.

+3 options for reads: eventual consistency, strong consistency, and transactional

+2 options for writes: standard and transactional

+Up to 100 actions per transaction or 4 MB of data.

 ## DynamoDB Streams